yablochko8/semantic-search-fonts/COOKBOOK.md

 The use case: you're creating a website or logo and you need a font that captures something abstract like "silent sophistication" or "crisp clean with a little bit of soul".
 You can click around on Google Fonts, but the search function there seems to expect you to know the names of the fonts.
 You don't know the names of the fonts, that's why you're searching!

-Strictly speaking we're talking about typefaces, not fonts - a font is a specific weight/style of a typeface family, while a typeface is the overall design.
+Strictly speaking we're not talking about fonts (e.g. Arial Italic Size 15) or typefaces (e.g. Arial Italic), but _families of typeface_ (e.g. Arial).
 But the distinction has blurred over time and "fonts" just rolls off the tongue more easily, so I'll use that term throughout this guide.

 I couldn't find any existing semantic search engines specifically for fonts, so I built one: